fiedka/fiedka/README.md

 ### Managing Go dependencies

-Due to targeting WebAssembly, we need it to tell the Go compiler to manage modules.
+Due to targeting WebAssembly, we need to pass env vars to the `go` command.

 **Note**: The `go.mod` file is in `src/`.
 Run Go commands in that directory.